 Greensboro Bend is a 314-acre village within Greensboro Town.
-The Project Area is focused on the immediate Village and surrounding landscape context, roughly the length of Main Street between Smith's Grocery Store to the north and the Greensboro Early Learning Center to the south.
+The Project Area is focused on the immediate Village and surrounding landscape context, roughly the length of Main Street between Smith's Grocery Store to the north and the Four Seasons Childcare campus to the south.

-The project area map on this page calls out a number of the relevant properties and destinations within and around Greensboro Bend.
+The project area map on this page calls out a number of properties and destinations within and around Greensboro Bend.